-- □ Does there need to be evidence that an act of domestic violence occurred recently?
+□ Does there need to be evidence that an act of domestic violence recently?
 Within the past three months?
-One year? - □ Does there need to be evidence that an act of domestic violence is likely to occur? - □ Will you require one or both of these in order to file for an order of protection?
+One year?
+Does there need to be evidence that an act of domestic violence is likely to occur?
+Will you require one or both of these in order to file for an order of protection?

-Do you want to develop a standardized preprinted petition form in your code for the petitioner to fill out when attempting to obtain a protection order from the court?
+the petitioner to fill out when attempting to obtain a protection order from the court?
 Yes No If no, do you want to require that the court be responsible for developing a standardized petition form?
 Do you want to develop a standardized protection order and certification cover sheet that will be issued by the tribal court if they approve the protection order?

-If no, do you want the court be responsible for developing a standardized order and certification cover sheet?

-Carefully consider who should be responsible for:

-- A. Providing information about the forms to the public, - B. Assisting in completing the forms, - C. Filing the forms, and - D. Making the decision on whether to grant the protection order.

-Here are some suggestions for people who could be responsible:

-- \Box Clerk of the court

-- □ Legal advocate

-- □ Shelter advocate

-- □ Tribal court judge

-Will there be a mandatory hearing set by the court in order to obtain the order of protection?
+Yes No If no, do you want the court be responsible for developing a standardized order and certification cover sheet?
+Carefully consider who should be responsible for: A. Providing information about the forms to the public, B. Assisting in completing the forms, C. Filing the forms, and D. Making the decision on whether to grant the protection order.
+Here are some suggestions for people who could be responsible: □ Clerk of the court □ Legal advocate □ Shelter advocate □ Tribal court judge Will there be a mandatory hearing set by the court in order to obtain the order of protection?
+Yes No

-Yes